 An array of the names of attributes that were extracted from the CSV row.
 This attribute is optionally created, and can be used by CSV Output node.

 Specify the path of a single CSV file to load from (this field does not support file patterns).

-Upstream Result Files
+Upstream Output Files

 output file paths of the incoming work items as the file(s) to load.
 If you specify a file tag (usually